dotnet/docs/docs/ai/conceptual/embeddings.md

 ### Use your own data to improve completion relevance

 Use your own databases to generate embeddings for your data and integrate it with an LLM to make it available for completions.
-This use of embeddings is called [retrieval-augmented generation (RAG)](/).
+This use of embeddings is called *retrieval-augmented generation*.

 ### Increase the amount of text you can fit in a prompt